terjanq/Flag-Capture/Practice/CTFLearn/GridIt/README.md

 Now we just need to fetch admin's password and we can do so by executing the following query `..
 AND Ascii(substring((SELECT password FROM user WHERE username='admin' LIMIT 0,1),{word_offset},1))>{comparing_char}` which gives us a *MD5 hash* `0c2c99a4ad05d39177c30b30531b119b`.
 And after cracking it we get the real password: `grapevine`.

 ### Flag
-After login into admin's account, we are given the flag: `ctflearn{obj3ct_inj3ct1on}` which name is very confusing, because it wasn't an object injection at all, just some simple object modification!
+After login into admin's account, we are given the flag: `ctflearn{obj3ct_inj3ct1on}` whose name is very confusing, because it wasn't an object injection at all, just some simple object modification!

 ### Python exploit
 A bit complicated, but friendly to use, exploit created to solve the task